SaTa999/pyPanair/README.md

 List of things that will be implemented **soon<sup>TM</sup>**
 * [ ] Preprocessor for a simple wing geometry
 * [ ] Preprocessor for wing & body geometry
+* [ ] Postprocessor for calculating the spanwise local lift distribution